thomasantony/cubecl-recipes/src/bin/07_radix_sort/README.md

 ## Limitations

-- Currently requires input size to be a multiple of 3840 (block size × tile size)
+- Currently requires input size to be a multiple of 3840 (SCATTER_BLOCK_SIZE × TILE_SIZE)
+- Limited to 2 blocks (7680 elements max) due to decoupled look-back scheduling issues
 - Keys-only sorting (no key-value pairs yet)
 - Tested with wgpu backend

+## Known Issues

+The decoupled look-back algorithm requires all GPU blocks to run concurrently.
+On some GPUs or with certain block counts, blocks may be scheduled out of order causing the spin-wait to hang.
+The original wgpu_sort implementation avoids this by:

+1. Using shared memory instead of subgroup ballot operations for rank calculation
+2. GPU-side padding in a separate kernel pass

+These optimizations are not yet implemented in this CubeCL version.

 ## Usage